Attachment Theory

 Anxious-Anxious Relationship

-Anxious-Anxious Relationships refer to romantic or emotional partnerships between two individuals with an anxious attachment style.
-These relationships are characterized by high emotional intensity, frequent
+Anxious-Anxious Relationship refers to a romantic or emotional dynamic between two individuals who both exhibit an anxious attachment style.
+This pairing is characterized by heightened

 Anxious-Secure Relationship

-Anxious-Secure Relationships describe a romantic or emotional bond between one partner with an anxious attachment style and another with a secure attachment style.
-This pairing
+Anxious-Secure Relationship describes a romantic or intimate bond between one partner with an anxious attachment style and another with a secure attachment style.
+This dynamic

 Attachment Dysregulation